 Whatever your motivation, your first step is to consider the steps involved in plumber training, and the skills you'll need to build a successful career.

 And that's exactly what we're covering in this post.
 This is our master list of essential plumbing skills.

-Take a look, get a preview of what you'll learn in training, and the 10 key competencies every plumber needs to succeed.
+Get a preview of what you'll learn in training and the 10 key competencies every plumber needs to succeed.

 1. Plumbing installation, troubleshooting, and repair

 Success as a plumber always starts with good plumber training.
 This usually involves a pre-apprenticeship program, followed by a five-year apprenticeship.
 During your training, you can expect to learn a variety of installation, repair, and maintenance procedures.
 These are crucial skills, such as:

 - Installing and repairing piping (for waste, drainage, and venting systems)

 - Installing and repairing plumbing fixtures (sinks, faucets, toilets, etc.)

 - Connecting appliances that use water (washing machine, dishwasher, etc,)